neg2led/float_test/README.md

 # float_test

-a very very simple little rust app to test whether floating point math is working properly
+a simple little rust app to test whether floating point math is working properly

-uses the `rand` crate
+at least it was, then we got fractal up in here